Budlee/Kings-bootcamp/Task-2/README.md

 03/01/2018, McDonalds,         15,         ,           135
 ```

-Our goal is to read in this data.csv file and add up how much money we have spent at McDonalds
+Our goal is to read in this data.csv file and add up how much money we have spent at McDonalds.

 ## [Read in a file](https://www.tutorialspoint.com/python/python_files_io.htm)
-Copy the data.csv file to the same folder where the jupyter notebook it running.
+Copy the data.csv file to the same folder where the jupyter notebook is running.
-Or open up a new jupyter notebook in the Task-2 folder where the data.csv file is
+Or open up a new jupyter notebook in the Task-2 folder where the data.csv file is.

 ### Check file exists
 Before we continue lets make sure that the file is available